vtrucco/jtframe/doc/macros.md

 JTFRAME_SCAN2X_NOBLEND   | MiST    | Disables pixel blending
 JTFRAME_SDRAM96          |         | SDRAM is clocked at 96MHz and the clk input of game is 96MHz
-JTFRAME_SDRAM_BANKS      |         | Game module ports will support interleaved bank access JTFRAME_SUPPORT_4WAY     |         | Enables support for 4-way joysticks if the MRA sets it JTFRAME_VERTICAL         |         | Enables support for vertical games
+JTFRAME_SDRAM_BANKS      |         | Game module ports will support interleaved bank access JTFRAME_STATUS           |         | Game module will receive an 8-bit address and can output 8-bit data in response JTFRAME_SUPPORT_4WAY     |         | Enables support for 4-way joysticks if the MRA sets it JTFRAME_VERTICAL         |         | Enables support for vertical games